apple/swift-openapi-runtime/Sources/OpenAPIRuntime/Documentation.docc/Documentation.md

 ### Getting started

-To depend on the runtime API package, add the dependency in your `Package.swift`:
+Add the package dependency in your `Package.swift`:

 ```swift
 .package(url: "https://github.com/apple/swift-openapi-runtime", from: "0.1.0"),